scala/docs.scala-lang/_tour/basics.md

 ### Values

-You can name results of expressions with the `val` keyword.
+You can name the results of expressions using the `val` keyword:

 ```tut
 val x = 1 + 1